-FIGURE 1 SOUTH STAFFS REGION AREA OF SUPPLY 6 FIGURE 2 MODELLED STORAGE AT CLYWEDOG 1974 TO 1976 19 FIGURE 3 MODELLED STORAGE AT BLITHFIELD 1974 TO 1976 19 FIGURE 4 MODELLED STORAGE AT CLYWEDOG 2009 TO 2011 21 FIGURE 5 MODELLED STORAGE AT BLITHFIELD 2009 TO 2011 21 FIGURE 6 MODELLED STORAGE AT CLYWEDOG 1892 TO 1897 22 FIGURE 7 MODELLED STORAGE AT BLITHFIELD 1892 TO 1897 23 FIGURE 8 MODELLED SCENARIOS FOR EXTREME DROUGHT PART I 26 FIGURE 9.
-MODELLED SCENARIOS FOR EXTREME DROUGHT PART II 27 FIGURE 10 RIVER SEVERN DROUGHT TRIGGERS FOR CLYWEDOG RESERVOIR AND THE SHROPSHIRE GROUNDWATER SCHEME 33 FIGURE 11 CONTROL CURVES FOR BLITHFIELD RESERVOIR 37 FIGURE 12 DROUGHT CONTROL RULES AND ACTIONS 38 FIGURE 13 SOUTH STAFFORDSHIRE WATER AREA OF SUPPLY SHOWING COMPANY SOURCES AND STATUTORY ENVIRONMENTAL DESIGNATIONS 67 FIGURE 14 SOUTH STAFFORDSHIRE WATER AREA OF SUPPLY SHOWING COMPANY SOURCES AND WATER FRAMEWORK DIRECTIVE RIVERS A ND MONITORING NETWORK 68 ERROR!
-BOOKMARK NOT DEFINED.68 FIGURE 15 FLOW CHART OF HOW TO PREPARE AN ENVIRONMENTAL ASSESSMENT 69 FIGURE 16 ASSESSING THE RISK LEVEL OF DROUGHT MANAGEMENT OPTIONS 70 FIGURE 17 DECISION TREE FOR STRATEGIC ENVIRONMENTAL ASSESSMENT (SEA) 84 FIGURE 18 DROUGHT MANAGEMENT STRUCTURE 103 FIGURE 19 DROUGHT TRIGGERS AND COMMUNICATIONS ACTIVITIES 112

-List of Tables
+FIGURE 1 SOUTH STAFFS REGION AREA OF SUPPLY 6 FIGURE 2 MODELLED STORAGE AT CLYWEDOG 1974 TO 1976 2 20 FIGURE 3 MODELLED STORAGE AT BLITHFIELD 1974 TO 1976 2 20 FIGURE 4 MODELLED STORAGE AT CLYWEDOG 2009 TO 2011 2 2 FIGURE 5 MODELLED STORAGE AT BLITHFIELD 2009 TO 2011 2 2 FIGURE 6 MODELLED STORAGE AT CLYWEDOG 1892 TO 1897 2 FIGURE 7 MODELLED STORAGE AT BLITHFIELD 1892 TO 1897 2 ' 4 UNDER THIS DROUGHT SCENARIO, THE SUM OF THE AVERAGE ABSTRACTION AT RIVER SEVERN WORKS AND THE MAXIMUM POTENTIAL SUPPLY FROM GROUNDWATER SOURCES IS GREATER THAN WINTER DEMANDS.
+GIVEN THIS, SUPPLY CAN BE TRANSFERRED FROM THE RIVER SEVERN WORKS TO BLITHFIELD WHEN CONSERVATION OF WATER IN THE RESERVOIR IS NEEDED, THUS REDUCING THE DRAWDOWN AT BLITHFIELD TO THAT RELATED TO THE MINIMUM 6ML/D DRAFT FOR BLENDING PURPOSES.
+THE ABSTRACTION AT THE RIVER SEVERN WORKS IS NOT LIMITED BY DROUGHT CONDITIONS IN THE SEVERN DURING THIS SCENARIO.FIGURE 8 MODELLED SCENARIOS FOR EXTREME DROUGHT PART I FIGURE 9.
+MODELLED SCENARIOS FOR EXTREME DROUGHT PART II .8 FIGURE 10 RIVER SEVERN DROUGHT TRIGGERS FOR CLYWEDOG RESERVOIR AND THE SHROPSHIRE GROUNDWATER SCHEME .
+1 FIGURE 11 CONTROL CURVES FOR BLITHFIELD RESERVOIR FIGURE 12 DROUGHT CONTROL RULES AND ACTIONS FIGURE 13 SOUTH STAFFORDSHIRE WATER AREA OF SUPPLY SHOWING 9 COMPANY SOURCES AND STATUTORY ENVIRONMENTAL DESIGNATIONS6 ŧΩ FIGURE 14 SOUTH STAFFORDSHIRE WATER AREA OF SUPPLY SHOWING ,O COMPANY SOURCES AND WATER FRAMEWORK DIRECTIVE RIVERS ANI ח MONITORING NETWORK FIGURE 15 FLOW CHART OF HOW TO PREPARE AN ENVIRONMENTAL , ASSESSMENT 'n FIGURE 16 ASSESSING THE RISK LEVEL OF DROUGHT MANAGEMENT Ŭ OPTIONS '1 FIGURE 17 DECISION TREE FOR STRATEGIC ENVIRONMENTAL • ASSESSMENT (SEA) 88 FIGURE 18 DROUGHT MANAGEMENT STRUCTURE10 8( FIGURE 19 DROUGHT TRIGGERS AND COMMUNICATIONS ACTIVITIES11 List of Tables TABLE 1 SUMMARY OF PRE CONSULTATION COMMENTS TABLE 2 SUMMARY OF DROUGHT MANAGEMENT OPTIONS - DEMAND SIDE 4 TABLE 3 SUMMARY OF DROUGHT MANAGEMENT OPTIONS - SUPPLY SIDE5 TABLE 4 REVIEW OF FURTHER OPTIONS FOR DROUGHT MANAGEMENT 6 TABLE 5 IMPACT SIGNIFICANCE AS DERIVED FROM MAGNITUDE OF EFFECT AND RECEPTOR VALUE 3 TABLE 6 SUMMARY OF PREDICTED IMPACTS FROM RIVER SEVERN WORKS (RIVER SEVERN) DROUGHT ORDER 5 TABLE 7 SUMMARY OF IMPACTS ON WATER QUALITY AND ECOLOGICAL RECEPTORS FROM RIVER BLITHE PLIMPRACK DROUGHT PERMIT. ، BELEETUR SERLIMERIVER BUILDE PUMPBALK URUILLEN BEPMIN